andreanovoa/real-time-bias-aware-DA/README.md

 ## 📂 Structure
 ```

-yourproject/
+.
-├── data/     # (if applicable) Data files
+├── data/              # (Generated) Data files
 ├── docs/              # Doocuments and media used in the notebooks
-├── results/  # (if applicable) Any results generated will be stored here
+├── results/           # Any results generated will be stored here
 ├── scripts/           # Includes the files which run by themselves (e.g., main files, tutorials)
 │   ├── mains/
-│   │   └── default_parameters/
 │   ├── post_process/
 │   └── tutorials/
-│       └── introduction/
 ├── src/               # Source code including all the objects, classes and functions required in scripts
 │   ├── ML_models/
 │   │   │── EchoStateNetwork.py
 │   │   └── POD.py